-My name is Kevin William Grant, I am a Registered Professional Counsellor Candidate (RPC-C) with a Master's in Clinical Psychology.
+My name is Kevin William Grant.
 One of my biggest passions in life is being able to support others while they are going through a difficult time.
 We all experience or have experienced situations in our lives that can leave us feeling overwhelmed, anxious, or just stuck.
 I believe that empathy, empowerment, problem solving, and a listening ear from even one compassionate person can transform a life.

 Counselling is a way to help you with a wide variety of mental health and emotional challenges.
 Counselling can help eliminate or control troubling symptoms so you can function better, increase your feeling of well-being, and begin your recovery journey.